Discover resources which link to our collection and have been designed to be used both at home or at school.

 Women have played an important role in wartime and worked in many roles including; nurses, farmers, pilots, drivers, anti-aircraft gun operators, decoders and spies.

-This issue of Keep Kids explores these roles and celebrates women’s contribution to the war effort from Florence Nightingale to a female Territorial Army Medic working in Iraq.WOMEN AT WAR
+Explore these roles and celebrate women’s contribution to the war effort from Florence Nightingale to a female Territorial Army Medic working in Iraq.WOMEN AT WAR

 Victory in Europe Day

-On May 8th 2020 the nation will celebrate 75 Years since VE Day.
-A day etched in history as Prime Minister Winston Churchill went on national radio at 3pm and said that that the war in Europe had ended.
+On May 8th 2020 the nation celebrated 75 years since VE Day.
+This date was etched in history as Prime Minister Winston Churchill went on national radio at 3pm and said that that the war in Europe had ended.

-Learn all about the street parties and celebrations, how it wasn’t quite the end of WWII and how Bodmin marked the occasion 75 years ago!VICTORY IN EUROPE DAY
+Learn all about the street parties and celebrations, how it wasn’t quite the end of the Second World War and how Bodmin marked the occasion!VICTORY IN EUROPE DAY

 Rationing and Dig for Victory

 Learn all about food rationing during war time, hear all about ‘Dr Carrot‘ and ‘Potato Pete‘ and how people were encouraged to ‘Make Do and Mend!RATIONING & DIG FOR VICTORY